elvyna/udacity-aws-mle-nanodegree/project05-capstone/proposal/capstone-proposal.md

 ## Datasets

-We use the dataset provided by [Data Mining Cup 2013](https://www.data-mining-cup.com/reviews/dmc-2013/), which contain 429,013 rows of e-commerce sessions with 24 columns.
-The following table describes the data dictionary.
+We use the dataset provided by [Data Mining Cup 2013](https://www.data-mining-cup.com/reviews/dmc-2013/)[^1], which contains 429,013 rows of e-commerce sessions with 24 columns.
+The following table describes the dataset structure.

 | Column name      | Description |
 | ---------------- | ----------- |